Welcome to the Music page

 Every week, the EYFS, KS1 and KS2 learn to sing with a singing and music specialist - Mr. Glynn-Whitehead, where they meet in the hall to learn hymns and songs of a religious nature.

 The school follows the 'Music Express' scheme of work which is reflected in our Music Subject Long Term Plan.
-The EYFS through to year 6 use the scheme along with other resources such as, Sing Up, Out of the Ark Music and BBC Ten Pieces to support the children's learning in this subject.
+The EYFS through to year 6 use the scheme along with other resources such as, Sing Up, Out of the Ark Music and BBC Ten Pieces to support the children's learning of music.

 As well as giving children the opportunity to take part in active music making in music lessons, there are also opportunities for children to learn instruments in more detail.
 Every year a KS2 class will have an opportunity to learn to play the recorder as a whole class.
 Children learn to read music symbols and notation at the same time as becoming accomplished musicians of this woodwind instrument.